Sophia Floersch Survives With A Spinal Fracture After Brutal Formula 3 Race Crash

-A German teenager currently remains hospitalized following an awful car crash during a Formula 3 race during the weekend, according to a report by People.
+A German teenager currently remains hospitalized following an awful car crash during a Formula 3 race that took place this weekend, according to a report by People.

-In a clip from the race that was shown on Good Morning America, Floersch was shown speeding backward in her vehicle before crashing into the media section of the audience during her race on Sunday.
+In a clip from the race that was shown on Good Morning America, Floersch was shown speeding backward in her vehicle, just before crashing into the media section of the audience during her race on Sunday.
 The 17-year-old driver was traveling at 171 mph while competing in the Formula 3 Macau Grand Prix in Macao, China, according to the report.

-Floersch did not go retained her consciousness throughout the ordeal.
-Her racing team, Van Amersfoort Racing, released an image of Floersch’s medical report on Twitter which revealed that she had suffered a spinal fracture in the crash.
+Floersch retained consciousness throughout the ordeal.
+Her racing team, Van Amersfoort Racing, released an image of Floersch’s medical report on Twitter.
+Said report revealed that she had suffered a spinal fracture in the crash.

-Floersch was also able to communicate with her undoubtedly worried fans, reaching out on Twitter in the hours following the crash, as she said, “Just wanted to let everybody know that I am fine but will be going into Surgery tomorow [sic] morning.
+Floersch was also able to communicate with her undoubtedly worried fans, reaching out on Twitter in the hours following the crash, writing, “Just wanted to let everybody know that I am fine but will be going into Surgery tomorow [sic] morning.
 Thanks to the @fia and @hwaag_official @MercedesAMGF1 who are taking great care of me.”

-The teenage racecar driver went on to add, “Thanks to everybody for the Supporting [sic] messages.
+The teenage race-car driver went on to add, “Thanks to everybody for the Supporting [sic] messages.
 Update soon.”

 The crash left five people injured.
-The racing organization FIA released a statement on Facebook following the incident, reading, “The driver of car #31 Sho Tsuboi (JPN), as well as two members of the media and one marshal, were also transferred to a local hospital in a conscious state for further evaluation.”
+Racing organization FIA released a statement on Facebook following the incident, reading, “The driver of car #31 Sho Tsuboi (JPN), as well as two members of the media and one marshal, were also transferred to a local hospital in a conscious state for further evaluation.”

 WARNING: Graphic Video